Rain Forests, Oceans and Other Themes

 Rain Forests, Oceans and Other Themes is an album by American fingerstyle guitarist and composer John Fahey, released in 1985.

 Reception

-CMJ New Music wrote that Fahey's "... newest work is slightly more subdued than last year's Let Go, but equally as radiant.
+CMJ New Music Monthly wrote that Fahey's "newest work is slightly more subdued than last year's Let Go, but equally as radiant.
 A nimble-fingered master...
 Fahey has continually created profound expressions on the acoustic guitar, in a mystical yet intimate setting".